top of page

 SELF-GOVERNANCE, NOT EXTREME PARTISANSHIP

-Much of this conflict revolves around the lack of rights toward both Israelis and Palestinians.
-With Israel building settlements and using military activity to control movement, the Palestinian right to live and move where one wants in their society was limited.
-With Palestine using rockets and other weapons, they infringe on the Israeli right to safety.
-This solution allows rights for both groups to live peacefully, self-govern, and participate in international affairs with all nations, not just the ones that hate the enemy.
-Instead of using violence and rights abuses, diplomacy will be the main route of change.
+Much of this conflict revolves around the lack of rights with respect to both Israelis and Palestinians.
+With Israel building settlements and using military activity to control movement, the Palestinian right to live and move where they wish in society is limited.
+With Palestinians using rockets and other weapons, they threaten Israelis' right to safety and security.
+A two-state solution bestows the right for both groups to live peacefully, self-govern, and participate in international affairs with all nations.
+Instead of use of violence and abuse of rights, diplomacy is the main route of change.

-A single state, which would be under joint leadership (provided no drastic changes) would inevitably have a wildly inefficient government.
-All politicians will be occupied advocating for their own group and attempting to lower the rights of the other.
-The ultimate consequence of partisanship, hatred will tear apart communities under tension-filled leadership.
-In a two-state solution, each people will have the ability to self-govern, making government more efficient as politicians will want to build up their own nations, not tear the others down.
+A single state under joint leadership (provided no drastic changes) would inevitably lead to a wildly inefficient government.
+Politicians would be focused on advocating for their own group and attempting to detract from the rights of the other.
+Partisanship will lead to more hatred, which will tear apart communities under tension-filled leadership.
+Instead, in a two-state solution, each people will have the ability to self-govern, making for more efficient government as politicians work to build up their own nations, not tear the other down.

 Screen Shot 2020-04-03 at 1.02.43 PM.png